hjerling/ketchup-timer/README.md

 > Command line tool for setting timers

-## Features

-* Get a notification when the timer is done
-* Set multiple timers
+Ketchup timer is a command line tool that lets you set a timer and puts it in the background to let you keep working in the terminal window.
+When the time is up it will pop-up a notification to let you know that your time is up.

 ## Installation

 ```
-npm install -g hjerling/ketchup-timer
+npm install -g ketchup-timer
 ```

 ## Usage